It's Alive III: Island of the Alive: Production

 That scene was really what this film was about: whether or not society was going to permit these creatures to live or if it would destroy them.
 Such an important question would have to be decided by a jury's prudence and so the idea of beginning our story with a courtroom trial made perfect sense to me.
 I liked the idea of commencing the film with a direct moral question.
 I thought it was a legitimate and challenging opening as the monsters’ very existence was at stake.
 The monsters are eventually removed from society and quarantined on an island where they will come of age in isolation.
 In that regard, Island of the Alive is different from It’s Alive and It Lives Again, as I wanted to try something that had a contrasting tone and thrust to the whole story.
 You’ll no doubt notice that there is much more humour in the third film than in the previous two pictures.

 The film was filmed on location in Kauai, Hawaii.

 James Dixon reprises his role as Lt.
 Perkins from the previous two films in this It's Alive film series.
 His character is the only one that appears in all three films.
 Others, like Frank Davis and Eugene Scott, were just mentioned in the film.

 It was Larry Cohen's third film with Michael Moriarty.
-The director deliberately encouraged his star to play the role in an eccentric manner.
-Cohen:
+The director deliberately encouraged his star to play the role in an eccentric manner:

 I always like to make use of Moriarty's bravery and his willingness to give a way-out, individualistic performance.
 Your average actor will just give you a straightdown-the-line performance, but Moriarty takes big chances.
 You'll find that when you are adventurous as an actor and take big chances, you often get good results...
 Moriarty is not the kind of actor who needs to dress up to inhabit a character.
 He has such great instincts and abilities, it just all comes out.
 I thought the character of Jarvis in Island of the Alive and Moriarty’s performance was terrific.
 He had a controlled insanity about him, but that character is not without humanity and courage.
 The way Jarvis comes out and makes fun of himself, and everybody else around him, makes the entire situation seem insane.
 Obviously, in reality, it would be an insane situation if you and your wife had given birth to this monster child.

-Release
+Release and Reception

 The film was released on home video on August 31, 1994.
+"It's Alive III: Island of the Alive" received a negative to mixed reception.
+It has a 44% rating on Rotten Tomatoes based on nine reviews.